Engineer2027-boy/Image-Search/README.md

 Features

 •You can choose the image from your own computer.
-•The image can be of any type
+•The image can be of any type.
 •We are using flask to create this app.
 •We communicate between backend and frontend using "POST" and "GET".
 •The image matching is done using skimage.

 __________________________
 Environment Varables